On the List Update Problem with Advice

 Advice complexity provides an alternative for the analysis of online problems.
 Under the advice model, the online algorithm is provided with some bits of advice, generated by a benevolent offline oracle with infinite computational power.
 This reduces the power of the adversary relative to the online algorithm.
 Variant models are proposed and studied for the advice complexity model~\cite{DobrevKP08,EmekFraKorRos2011,BocKomKra09,BocKomKra11}.
-Here, we use a natural model from~\cite{BocKomKra09,BocKomKra11} that assumes advice bits are written on a tape, and the online algorithm can access the tape at any time.
-The advice complexity of an algorithm is then the length of the shortest prefix of the tape that includes all accessed bits.
+Here, we use a natural model from~\cite{BocKomKra09,BocKomKra11} that assumes advice bits are written once on a tape before the algorithm starts, and the online algorithm can access the tape sequentially from the beginning at any time.
+The advice complexity of an algorithm is then the worst case number of bits read from the tape, as a function of the length of the input.
 Since its introduction, many online problems have been studied under the advice model.
-These include classical online problems such as paging~\cite{BocKomKra09,HromKraKra10,KommKra11}, $k$-server~\cite{EmekFraKorRos2011,BocKomKra11,RenaRosen11,GuptKam13}, bin packing~\cite{BoyKamSTACS}, and various coloring problems~\cite{BiaBoc12,ForKelSte12,SieSprUng13}.
+These include classical online problems such as paging~\cite{BocKomKra09,HromKraKra10,KommKra11}, $k$-server~\cite{EmekFraKorRos2011,BocKomKra11,RenaRosen11,GuptKam13}, bin packing~\cite{BoyKamSTACS,AngelDurr15}, and various coloring problems~\cite{BiaBoc12,ForKelSte12,SieSprUng13}.